highchair/artinruins-com/_property/united-traction-trolley-barn.md

 ### Current Events

-As of July, 2020, nothing has been built upon this 13 acre site — since the demolition in 2005.
+In early 2024, after being vacant for almost 20 years, construction started on a new gas station, car wash, and fast food restaurant on this site.

 ### History

 National Register Eligible, never listed.

 _From “Rhode Island Freight Rail Improvement Project: Final Environmental Impact Staement”, January 1998 (Google Books)_

 This large, two and one half story brick building was built in 1900 by the United Traction Company to house and repair its streetcars.
 Narragansett Brewery purchased the building in 1918 for use as a warehouse. […] The building has been determined eligible for listing in the National Register of Historic Places (DMJM/Harris 1993) through consensus between the FRA and the RISHPO. […] The United Traction property is 6.91 acres in area.

-_From William H. Jordy et al., [Society of Architectural Historians](//sah-archipedia.org/buildings/RI-01-CR1){:target="_blank"}_
+_From William H. Jordy et al., [Society of Architectural Historians](https://sah-archipedia.org/buildings/RI-01-CR1)

 Dilapidation does not obscure the impressiveness of this massive brick barn erected for one of the Rhode Island Company's electric trolley lines.
 Around 1900 industrial buildings associated with emerging electrical technology tended to receive special architectural attention.
 Such was also the case with the Narragansett Electric Company’s slightly later Manchester Street generating plant.
 There, Neo-Renaissance detail notwithstanding, the treatment anticipated a more modern approach to the industrial structure.
 Here the image is more archaic — powerfully so, and especially in the spreading central gable with its tiered arching and its rugged cap in rough granite.
 This feature is slightly stepped from a blunt pinnacle down to corner blocks which the brick wall below receives in the subtle swelling of its upper corners.